Saacman/tae/docs/linux/wsl_w10.md

 ```bash
 sudo apt update && sudo apt upgrade
 ```
 After entering your password, the installed packages will be upgraded to their latest stable release.
-This process can take up to 10 minutes or more depending on the internet connecction.
+This process can take up to 10 minutes or more depending on the internet connection.
 It is a good practice to update pre-installed packages to avoid further problems down the road.

 ## Installing the GUI support

 Since WSL 2 on Windows 10 has no support for graphical apps, is necessary to install a Xserver to run applications such as Magic.
 To simplify this process we'll use `GWSL`, from Opticos Studios.

 [GWSL on Github](https://opticos.github.io/gwsl/){: .btn .btn-green }